mc-ctrl/Hoyoverse-Theorycrafting-Library/Genshin_Impact/Damage_Formula_GI.md

 $$

 **Base DMG** is the amount of DMG resulted from multiplying the talent's scaling with the corresponding stat, before accounting for any damage modifiers.<br>
 Unless otherwise specified in the talent's attributes, talents will scale with ATK.
-Some abilities may scale with more than one stat.<br>
+Some talents may scale with more than one stat.<br>
 For example, Nahida's [Elemental Skill](https://genshin-impact.fandom.com/wiki/All_Schemes_to_Know) has a Tri-Karma Purification DMG, this DMG scales with both ATK and EM.
 If your Nahida has 1400 ATK, 950 EM and Level 10 Elemental Skill, the base DMG of Tri-Karma Purification DMG is calculated as:<br>
 $$Base\enspace DMG\enspace =\enspace 1.8576\enspace ×\enspace 1400\enspace +\enspace 3.7152\enspace ×\enspace 950\enspace =\enspace 6130.08 $$
 ## Base DMG Coefficient